Students are required to take a minimum of 60 credits beyond the B.A./B.S.:

 4. Students must also satisfy all the requirements for academic progress as specified in the academic progress policy guidelines found at

-No course can satisfy two requirements except that the three 800-level seminars can count toward specialization requirements; transfer credit for these requirements may be accepted, but only under the conditions stated above.
+No course can satisfy two requirements.
+Transfer credit for these requirements may be accepted, but only under the conditions stated above.

 Students may substitute other courses for those listed above only by petitioning in writing the Director of Graduate Studies.
 The substitution must be approved by the departmental Committee on Graduate Studies.